-The em tag is used to add emphasis to a word or phrase.
-The emphasized text is rendered in italics in most of the browsers.
+The html em tag is used to add emphasis to a word or phrase.
+The emphasized text is rendered in italics in most browsers.

-Previously some browsers they won’t display the italics while using em tag.
+Previously some browsers won’t display the italics while using the em tag.

 The emphasis tag was meant to provide emphasis to the text.
-It is also widely used to text formatting.
+It is also widely used for text formatting.

 The em tag is the pair tag it starts tag and closing <em> </em>.
 It works like an italics tag.

 The text is <em>emphasized.</em> Meant to provide <em>emphasis to text.</em>